mr-cal/Linux-Magic-Trackpad-2-USB-C-Driver/README.md

 ## Thanks

-This driver is based on the work of @RicardoEPRodrigues, @robotrovsky, @svartalf, @0xABAD, and probably others.
+This driver is based on the work of @SeDi343, @RicardoEPRodrigues, @robotrovsky, @svartalf, @0xABAD, and others.
 Thank you!

 * https://github.com/RicardoEPRodrigues/magicmouse-hid
 * https://github.com/ponyfleisch/hid-magictrackpad2